AlmarzooqiH/Fractal/README.md

   - -: Will reduce the iteration per pixels by a factor of 10; p->ipp -=10;
   - +: Will increase the iteration per pixels by a factor of 10; p->ipp +=10;
   - 1-5: Will change the colors of the fractals.

+# Optional
+  -You can use ``doxygen test`` to generate a documentation webpage where you will be able to see how to function are related, which function call which.
+It will help you visualize the workflow of this project.